Products + Services

 In addition to reducing food waste and greenhouse gas emissions, you will probably use fewer garbage bags and the trash you do have won’t be as wet, leaky or smelly.

-"Residents who participate are often surprised that there’s not much trash left, once the paper, metal, glass, plastic, and organics are removed," Mager says.
+"Residents who participate are often surprised that there’s not much trash left, once the paper, metal, glass, plastic, and organics are removed," Mager said.

 Tips for odor-free food scrap storage

-Even the biggest proponents of composting will likely admit it can be a bit messy.
 You can use any sealable plastic container to hold your scraps and keep your kitchen pest- and odor-free.
-For example, an empty tub of yogurt, even a plastic bag—will do.
+For example, an empty yogurt tub, even a plastic bag—will do.
 Want to splurge on something nicer to leave on your countertop?
 Check out this roundup from Treehugger.

 One of the best ways to store organics—until you're ready to put them in your brown bin—is in the fridge or the freezer.
-Freezing your scraps eliminates odors—and gives you a compost popsicle to drop into your bin—super easy!
+Freezing your scraps eliminates odors—and gives you a food scrap popsicle to drop into your bin—super easy!

 Another suggestion if you are new to recycling organics: Start with low-hanging fruit, both literally and figuratively.
 Focusing on collecting organics like banana peels and leaves in your yard.
 It will help you start the habit.